 - 36 chocolate kiss candies

-- In the bowl of a stand mixer or large mixing bowl, place unsalted butter, creamy peanut butter, white sugar, and brown sugar.
-Use the paddle attachment for the stand mixer or the beaters for the hand mixer to cream the mixture until well blended.
+- In the bowl of a stand mixer or large mixing bowl, with the paddle attachment, on low speed to blend well the unsalted butter, creamy peanut butter, white sugar, and brown sugar.
+The mixture will be smooth.

-- Mix in the egg, milk, and vanilla extract until well blended.
+- To the stand mixer bowl, using low speed, mix in the egg, milk, and vanilla extract until well blended.

 - Place the bowl in the refrigerator for about 30 minutes to chill dough.

-- Preheat oven to 375°F. Place a Silpat on a baking tray or spray the baking sheet with non-stick baking spray.
+- Preheat oven to 375°F/191°C. Place a Silpat on a baking tray or spray the baking sheet with non-stick baking spray.
 Set aside.

 - Remove dough from the fridge and roll into 1 inch balls.